rdfostrich/article-jws2018-ostrich/content/storage.md

 which can for example be a reserved bit.

 As the dictionary entries are text-based, they are likely to contain a lot of redundancies.
-That is why the dictionary can be compressed to reduce storage requirements.
+That is why the dictionary can be compressed to reduce storage space.

 ### Addition Counts
 {:#addition-counts}

-As mentioned before, in order to make the counting of matching addition triples for any triple pattern for any version more efficient, we propose to store an additional mapping from triple pattern and version to number of additions.
+As mentioned before in [](#addition-deletion-counts), in order to make the counting of matching addition triples for any triple pattern for any version more efficient, we propose to store an additional mapping from triple pattern and version to the number of matching additions.
 Furthermore, for being able to retrieve the total number of additions across all versions, we also propose to store this value for all triple patterns.
 This mapping must be calculated during ingestion time, so that counts during lookup time for any triple pattern